admin2021-02-05T09:57:23+08:00January 2, 2015|Comments Off on Apply for employment pass

 The occupations above require skillsets that are expected to be in demand by industries in the coming years.

 Salary is an important requirement of talent migration policies.
 The MOM’s manpower policy framework is designed to meet the manpower needs of the economy in order for businesses to stay competitive in their respective field and grow, ultimately creating more and better job opportunities in Singapore.
-The previous minimum Employment Pass qualifying salary is S$3,600 or more as of January 2017.
-The qualifying salary had been S$3,300.
+The qualifying salary for Employment Pass is S$4,500. (older, more experienced candidates need higher salaries).

 An applicant’s skills should be relevant to the scope of the job in question.